-CONFLICT OF INTEREST STATEMENT COMPLICITOR INTEREST STATEMENT I,, the undersigned, hereby certiand that I understand and agree to be bound by the commitments control acting under duress.
-I am not currently employed by, nor am I recrecipient of any present or future economic opportunity, employment service in connection with this supplier in return for favorable considerations. ceiving any compensation from, nor have I been the t, gift, loan, gratuity, special discount, trip, favor, or I confirm that any disclosures required by UTS180 have been entered Reporting System. d into the Conflict of Interest/Commitment Electronic Signature:(Primary User) Date: Title: (Note: Government Code Chapter 572, Subchapter C, Sec.
-572.069 - CERTAIN EMPRESTRICTED.
-A former state officer or employee of a state agency who during the period agency in a procurement or contract negotiation involving a person may not accept empdate the officer's or employee's service or employment with the state agency ceased.) d of state service or employment participated on behalf of a state DEPARTMENT APPROVAL - Department Head/Executive Officer By signing below, the department certifies that the information submitted has departmental approval.
-The final determination of approval shall be I confirm that any disclosures required by UTS180 have been entered Reporting System. made by Purchasing.
-Signature:(Department Head/Executive Officer) Date: (Department Head/Executive Officer) Printed Name: Printed Name:(Department Head/Executive Offcer) Title: Departmental Approver should be senior to the Primary User.
+CONFLICT OF INTEREST STATEMENT CONFLICT OF INTEREST STATEMENT I,, the undersigned, hereby ce and that I understand and agree to be bound by the commitments co not acting under duress.
+I am not currently employed by, nor am I recipient of any present or future economic opportunity, employme service in connection with this supplier in return for favorable considerable. receiving any compensation from, nor have I been the ent, gift, loan, gratuity, special discount, trip, favor, or I confirm that any disclosures required by UTS180 have been enter Reporting System. ed into the Conflict of Interest/Commitment Electronic Signature:(Primary User) Date: Title: = (Note: Government Code Chapter 572, Subchapter C, Sec.
+572.069 - CERTAIN ENRESTRICTED.
+A former state officer or employee of a state agency who during the per agency in a procurement or contract negotiation involving a person may not accept eldate the officer's or employee's service or employment with the state agency ceased.) riod of state service or employment participated on behalf of a state DEPARTMENT APPROVAL - Department Head/Executive Officer 6 By signing below, the department certifies that the information submitt has departmental approval.
+The final determination of approval shall less that any disclosures required by UTS180 have been entere Reporting System. be made by Purchasing.
+Signature: Date: Signature:(Department Head/Executive Officer) Printed Name:(Department Head/Executive Offcer) (Department Head/Executive Offcer) Title: Departmental Approver should be senior to the Primary User.
 (Note: Government Code Chapter 572, Subchapter C, Sec.
-572.069 - CERTAIN EMP RESTRICTED.
-A former state officer or employee of a state agency who during the period agency in a procurement or contract negotiation involving a person may not accept emp date the officer's or employee's service or employment with the state agency ceased.) d of state service or employment participated on behalf of a state
+572.069 - CERTAIN ENRESTRICTED.
+A former state officer or employee of a state agency who during the per agency in a procurement or contract negotiation involving a person may not accept eldate the officer's or employee's service or employment with the state agency ceased.) riod of state service or employment participated on behalf of a state